BayAreaMetro/travel-model-one/utilities/express-lane-prices/README.md

 -------------------

 This directory includes:
-- legacy tools that are no longer used in TM1.5 and subsequent model release
+- legacy tools that are no longer used in TM1.5 and subsequent model versions.
 - tools for processing express lane "Trip Transaction reports" obtained from MTC's Field Operations and Asset Management section

 --------------------
-# Legacy tools from 2015
+# Legacy tools
 -------------------
-These include:
+The following legacy tools are no longer used in TM1.5 and subsequent model versions:
 * Summarize Express Lane Prices.Rmd
 * express-lane-prices.Rproj
 * extract-express-lane-data.bat